-A woofer and a subwoofer might look like the same thing, but they do different things and work in different ways.
+Woofer vs subwoofer might look the same thing, but they do different things and work differently.
 A woofer pushes air and generates sound, while a subwoofer is used to bring a lower frequency into a higher frequency.
 To learn more about the differences between the two devices, keep reading Hooke Audio‘s post: Woofer vs Subwoofer.

 What Is A Woofer?

 A woofer can also be described as a loudspeaker, which focuses on the bass end of the audible spectrum.
 It is designed to reproduce low-frequency sound.
 A woofer reproduces sound ranging from 40 Hz to 2500 Hz.
-The ‘Woof’ from woofer refers to the low sound of the bark of a dog.
+The ‘Woof’ from woofer refers to the low sound of a dog’s bark.

 It is a specialized speaker also known as a bass speaker.

 A woofer’s function is to convert electric signals into sounds.
-It works by using the idea that variations in an electric signal facilitate the device’s movement and create sound waves through water, air, or both.
+It works because variations in an electric signal facilitate the device’s movement and create sound waves through water, air, or both.

 What Is A Subwoofer?

-Subwoofers are actually loudspeakers or woofers that reproduce low-pitched audio frequencies.
+Subwoofers are loudspeakers or woofers that reproduce low-pitched audio frequencies.

 There are many subwoofer options on the market.
 These products can be distinguished by their efficiency, cost, size, distortion, and power handling abilities.

 A subwoofer’s structure is usually a plastic or wooden enclosure with one or more woofers.
-The subwoofer is often larger than the woofers because it is designed to focus on lower frequencies.
-The driver can move more air, while still maintaining the low-frequency sound.
-It is important to place your subwoofer in a way that allows for multiple subwoofer variants.
+The subwoofer is often larger than the woofers because it focuses on lower frequencies.
+The driver can move more air while still maintaining the low-frequency sound.
+It is important to place your subwoofer to allow for multiple subwoofer variants.

 Subwoofers consist of one or more subwoofers that are mounted on wooden enclosures.
 The enclosure is designed to withstand pressure and deformation.
 There are four main subwoofer types: infinite battle, horn-loaded, and bass reflex.

 Unlike woofers, Subwoofers are more focused on a narrower frequency range, so you need to place them carefully in order to achieve a fuller sound.
-A regular woofer cannot achieve this “fuller sound effect”.
+A regular woofer cannot achieve this fuller sound effect.
 This can be tricky as your sound system has become more complicated.
-To cover the higher frequencies, you may have to add speakers or upgrade your subwoofer system.
+You may have to add speakers or upgrade your subwoofer system to cover the higher frequencies.

 1. Frequency Range